Dr Indie A. Choudhury

 Indie A. Choudhury is a specialist in the art, literary, and sonic Anglophone cultures of the Black Atlantic, particularly histories and theories of resistance, time and metaphysics, poetics-poethics, abstraction, and subjectivity.
 While her work is based in the modern and contemporary period, it encompasses the history, legacies, and afterlives of the transatlantic slave trade and other diasporic ruptures of migration and exile.
 Her research and teaching interests have an interdisciplinary remit, exploring the intersections between art history, literature, postcolonial studies, critical theory, and Black studies.

 Before joining the Courtauld in 2022, she was a recipient of a pre-doctoral Research Fellowship at the Yale Center for British Art and a CCSRE Fellow at Stanford University.
-Her doctoral work from Stanford is a monograph on Frank Bowling that examines his oeuvre through his white series, a body of work that spans over eight decades of his practice and is the first full-length scholarly study of Bowling’s white paintings.
+Her PhD in Art History from Stanford is a monograph on Frank Bowling that examines his oeuvre through his white series, a body of work that spans over six decades of his practice.
+She is currently working on her first solo book project, the first full-length scholarly study of Bowling’s White Paintings.

 She received her BA in English Literature from the University of Cambridge and holds a Postgraduate Diploma in Cultural Management from the University of London.
 She has extensive museum and gallery experience in curatorial, research, and education roles in the UK museum and gallery sector including the Institute of International Visual Arts (Iniva), the National Maritime Museum, and Tate.